 As I looked around at my fellow antiwar marchers, they were too much like me—white, middle-class, with some college under their belts, resources at their disposal, opportunities readily at hand, visions of productive and joyful lives laid out in front of them.

 The men—boys, really—beside me in combat came from a different part of town.

 But more likely they were black or brown skinned.
-Of my infantry company’s three platoons—each platoon having between 15 and 20 soldiers—one was all Latinos, many speaking little English, led by Mexican-American and Puerto Rican sergeants; another was all black, every last soldier.
+Of my infantry company’s three platoons—each platoon having between 15 and 20 soldiers—one was all Latinos, many speaking little English, led by fully bilingual Mexican-American and Puerto Rican sergeants; another was all black, every last soldier.
 The third platoon, mine, was by equal measure black, white, and Latino, with a couple Native Americans and a Tongan thrown in for flavor.

 In the years since, as I slowly made peace with my war memories and overcame the alcoholism that put me in the Mekong Delta—this Saint Patrick’s Day will mark 32 years of sobriety—I have wondered why I did not witness the kind of horrors laid out in Turse’s book.

 I saw no rapes.
 I saw no villages burned to the ground.
 I saw no villagers lined up and shot as apparently happened all across the country.
 I heard rumors, to be sure, not so much when I was “in country,” as we called it, but later in halting conversations with other veterans as the decades passed and our memories faded in AA meeting halls and homeless shelters I would visit to give the next guy a hand.

 The heaviest thing on my heart came during a firefight with my platoon and an equal number of Vietcong in a village out near the Plain of Reeds.

 As we received fire, I had called in mortars, walking the rounds across the enemy’s firing positions, after which we charged toward the village.